Berlin in 3 Days: tips, what to see, and much more

 Walk through the multiculturalism of Kreuzberg

 Kreuzberg was an alternative, marginal neighborhood where squatters, students and artists lived.
 Although since then it has changed and is now part of what is considered the center of Berlin.
 It still has a lot of history and culture to walk around.
-Even today you can still identify two areas, one more gentrified (west) and the other more bohemian (east).
+Even today you can still identify two areas, one more gentrified (west) and one more bohemian (east).

 Book a private guided tour of Berlin and visit this peculiar neighborhood.
 One of its most important elements is the art, I recommend you to go to a cultural center such as: